Sirius: Visualization of Mixed Features as a Mutual Information Network Graph: Introduction

-Statistical analysis provides robust mathematical insight for a wide range of domain applications, including finance \citep{Griebel:2010:DWI}, marketing \citep{Russell:2000:ACC,Raeder:2011:MBA}, genomics \citep{Langfelder:2008:WGC,Nam:2007:CSV,Pyne:2009:AHD}, chemistry \citep{Dordrecht:1984:MDA,Yapeng:2017:SCP,McCarthy:2004:AML}, environmental science \citep{Warton:2010:RSE}, and social interaction \citep{Gao:2015:PCH,Gotz:2014:DVA,Shuman:2014:EFS}.
-Advances in computational power and storage, coupled with a rapid uptick in data collection and exchange, have caused massive increases in the volume of data collected: by some estimates, 90\% of all current data was created in the past few years \citep{Menon:2015:STA, Al-Jarrah:2015:BDA}.
-This has engendered the development of powerful machine learning tools which support imputation, community detection, clustering, and prediction \citep{Fahad:2014:SCA,Ward:2013:UDS,Chen:2014:BDS}.
+Statistical analysis provides robust mathematical insight for a wide range of domain applications, including finance \cite{Griebel:2010:DWI}, marketing \cite{Russell:2000:ACC,Raeder:2011:MBA}, genomics \cite{Langfelder:2008:WGC,Nam:2007:CSV,Pyne:2009:AHD}, chemistry \cite{Dordrecht:1984:MDA,Yapeng:2017:SCP,McCarthy:2004:AML}, environmental science \cite{Warton:2010:RSE}, and social interaction \cite{Gao:2015:PCH,Gotz:2014:DVA,Shuman:2014:EFS}.
+Advances in computational power and storage, coupled with a rapid uptick in data collection and exchange, have caused massive increases in the volume of data collected: by some estimates, 90\% of all current data was created in the past few years \cite{Menon:2015:STA, Al-Jarrah:2015:BDA}.
+This has engendered the development of powerful machine learning tools which support imputation, clustering, and prediction \cite{Fahad:2014:SCA,Ward:2013:UDS,Chen:2014:BDS}.
+When designing exploratory systems for high dimensional data, researchers are often left with the choice of aggregating the data using dimension reduction, having many views to show raw data, or presenting summary statistics.
+Each of these methods presents a host of issues for the researchers exploring the data.
+Our proposed visualization with Sirius helps to minimize these problems by providing researchers a direct and accessible way to accurately explore a smaller subset of raw data, thereby increasing researchers' ability to find insights in large multidimensional datasets.
+The purpose of Sirius as a visualization tool is to inform subsequent hypothesis generation, clustering, feature selection, imputation and predictive modeling in a data science pipeline.